pkg_add gotd

 # mkdir /var/git

-Next, we copy our git repo into /var/git
+Next, we copy our git repo into /var/git and set the proper permissions:

 # cp -R /path/to/repo/example.git /var/git/ # chmod 755 /var/git/example.git # chown -R _gotd /var/git/example.git